 ClearBridge provides discretionary investment advice to institutions, including pension and profit sharing plans, unions, state and local government entities, insurance companies, trusts, estates, charitable organizations, endowments, family offices and other business entities.
-Many of these strategies are also available in ClearBridge's Environmental, Social and Governance ("ESG") program for clients who wish to incorporate ESG factors or exclude from their portfolios certain industries or issuers and in our Sustainability Leaders strategy which goes beyond passive avoidance and emphasizes companies with certain quality attributes.

 Institutional clients can impose restrictions on certain securities or types of securities and structure their investment guidelines to accommodate a variety of client needs.
 These specific restrictions are usually negotiated with the client.
 Institutional clients can also specify reporting requirements and frequency.